cory0417/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 6
     ##   term   .lower .estimate .upper .alpha .method
     ##   <chr>   <dbl>     <dbl>  <dbl>  <dbl> <chr>
-    ## 1 pof   0.00127    0.0184 0.0525   0.05 percentile
+    ## 1 pof   0.00148    0.0175 0.0465   0.05 percentile

 **Observations**:

 - Does the confidence interval above account for uncertainty arising from *Monte Carlo approximation* of the POF?
 Why or why not?
-  - It does because the bootstrap method uses 1000 samples, which is accounted for in calculating the confidence interval of the POF.
+  - It doesn’t since the method doesn’t use the Monte Carlo approximation.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - It does because it resamples randomly from the existing sample.
+  - It does because it resamples randomly from the existing sample to fit a distribution to it.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
-  - I can’t because the upper interval of POF is at 0.048 – POF might be anywhere in the interval 95% of the time.
+  - I can’t because the upper interval of POF is at 0.048.